 ATMC Awards $35,000 in Grants to Local Educators

-Shallotte, NC - ATMC recently awarded $35,000 in grant funds to 17 educators and organizations for programs that expand educational opportunities for Brunswick and Columbus County students.
-The funds were part of the cooperative’s grant program, which has awarded $775,000 in community and education grants to 472 programs since its inception in 2006.
+Shallotte, NC - ATMC recently awarded $35,000 in grant funds to 19 educators and organizations for programs that expand educational opportunities for Brunswick and Columbus County students.
+The funds were part of the cooperative’s grant program, which has awarded $845,000 in community and education grants to over 500 programs since its inception in 2006.

 This year’s grant recipients included:

-Shallotte Middle School (Jennifer Murphy): Via the Reading Room, middle school students will have access to oversized beanbags to read and relax in the school’s media center.
+Cedar Grove Middle School (Heather Cheek): Through Creations with Annotations, Microsoft Surface tablets will be purchased with specialized features that allow students to create annotations with ease, students will also have access to oversized beanbags to read and relax in the school’s media center.

 Chadbourn Elementary (Danielle Hinson and Michael Powell): Via Relaxed Reading, elementary students will enjoy new comfortable chairs to read and relax in at the school’s media center.